kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 category: trail-sense
 ---

-Solar eclipse prediction can be a computationally expensive task, especially when trying to predict the next eclipse that will be visible at a given location.
-This article will cover a simple method to efficiently predict solar eclipses, designed to be run on a smartphone.
+Solar eclipse prediction can be a computationally expensive task, especially when trying to find the next eclipse that will be visible at a given location.
+This article will cover a simple method to efficiently find solar eclipses, designed to be run on a smartphone.
 On most smartphones, it can predict the next solar eclipse in under 1 second with accuracy matching posted eclipse times.
 This method is used in the Trail Sense application.

 ## Background